 Islamic and Middle Eastern Studies

-This guide provides a general introduction to library and information resources for all those studying, teaching and researching on topics relating to the literatures, languages and cultures of the Middle East.
+This guide provides a general introduction to library and information resources for those studying, teaching and researching on topics relating to the literatures, languages and cultures of the Middle East.

 Collections